busebozkurtt/Object-Detection-Using-CNN/README.md

 # Object Detection
 >Use the CNN model to classify objects
+>
 CIFAR10 data set was used in this project.
 Object detection was performed on this data set using CNN.
-While using CNN in the project, many parameters were changed, the model was changed and six models were created to achieve the best performance.
-The results obtained as a result of the models were shown as plots and shown in a table.
+The aim of the project is to observe the effect of the parameters and methods used in the model on the model accuracy score while object detection.
+Therefore, various parameters and methods were used in the CNN models created in the project, six models were created to observe the performances.
+The results of the models are shown as plots and table.
 Thus, all models are compared.

 >Import the required packages
 - numpy